shreybirmiwal/EthDenver/README.md

 ### Step 2: Querying the network

 - Ask any query, such as "Find me the man on ethDenver mainstage"
-- Using a mix of agentic reasoning and vector embedding search, Unagi queries relevent cameras in the network
+- Using a mix of agentic reasoning and vector embedding search, Unagi queries relevant cameras in the network
 <img width="1437" alt="Screenshot 2025-02-27 at 9 38 55 AM" src="https://github.com/user-attachments/assets/4f836b86-bd81-4786-b775-9ff411172ae1" />